Brazing-aluminum:

 SOLUTIONS with Effective, Practical Advice

-Brazing-aluminum can be an economic manufacturing process when suitable conditions exist that make this assembly method preferable to alternative solutions.
 Advantages and limitations in general were outlined in our page on Brazing.

-Do you know how to decide which method is the best?
+How to decide which method is the best?

 The rules for correct Brazing Joint Design and the different methods of Brazing Heating were explained in these other pages.

-If only a few joints are required then manual Torch brazing may be suitable and economic provided that skilled workforce is available.
+If only a few joints are required, then manual Torch brazing may be suitable and economic provided that skilled workforce is available.

-If many joints have to be made at one time in one or many parts, then Brazing-aluminum in a Furnace or in a molten flux pot can be the right thing to do.
-In these cases, although the process has to be run under strict control, there is no need for manually skilled operators.
+If many joints have to be made at one time in one or many parts, then aluminum Brazing in a Furnace or in a molten flux pot can be the right thing to do.

 Equipment can be quite expensive but production will be massive and economic.